dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Vera virtus non est potentiam retinere, sed dimittere. <br>
 // Aratrum tam nobile trabs est quam gladius; utrumque rem publicam sustinet. <br>
-// Nos fiemus fulcimentum.
-Revocabere. <br>
+// Pēgmata fīmus.
+Revocabēris. <br>
 // True strength is not in holding power, but in releasing it. <br>
 // The plow is as noble a beam as the sword; both uphold the republic. <br>
 // We become the scaffolding.
 You will be recalled. <br>